Breakfast with the Beatles: History

 Disc Jockey Helen Leicht created, hosted and produced an early version of Breakfast with the Beatles on WIOQ in Philadelphia beginning in 1976 and running through 1989; when WIOQ changed formats, Leicht moved the program to station WMGK.
 Disc jockeys and program directors at other stations picked up the idea and variations on a Beatles-themed programming block appeared throughout the US.
 The concept proved a good fit for morning programming (particularly on weekends) and so the Breakfast name, or a variant, was often used.
 The all-Beatles format was further popularized by such nationally syndicated programs as Ticket to Ride, hosted by Scott Muni in the 1980s.

 Local productions

-Radio stations which feature, or have featured a Breakfast with the Beatles program include: WXRT in Chicago, WMGK in Philadelphia, WGRF in Buffalo, WMXJ in Miami/Ft.
+Radio stations which feature, or have featured a Breakfast with the Beatles program include: WXRT in Chicago, WECK in Buffalo, New York, WMGK in Philadelphia, WGRF in Buffalo, WMXJ in Miami/Ft.
 Lauderdale, KMET in Los Angeles, KLSX in Los Angeles, KCBS-FM in Los Angeles, KLOS in Los Angeles, KSLX-FM in Phoenix, Arizona, WZLX in Boston, WAXQ Q104.3 in New York, WGRX (now known as WZBA) in Baltimore, WQXA in Harrisburg/York Pennsylvania, WYUU and also WMTX in the Tampa Bay Area, WBIK in Cambridge, Ohio, WTUE in Dayton, Ohio, KQMT in Denver, KZOK in Seattle, WTIX in New Orleans, The Walrus FM in Baja California, Mexico (serving San Diego, California), WZOM FM in Defiance, Ohio, hosted by Bob (Krouse) James and WEXT in Albany, NY.
 The longest-running version of the show is on WICB in Ithaca, which has been airing weekly since 1980.